The Calling of the Mage

 The Arcane Coterie

 The Coterie has been likened to a mercenary company but staffed by mages rather than warriors.
-Its only loyalty is to itself and to the temporary alliances it undertakes.
+Its only loyalty is to itself and the temporary alliances it undertakes.
 Its members allegedly reside in all nations.
 Membership is only open to mages who are sponsored by existing members.
-Everything from its membership and office-holders to its property and customs are guarded secrets of the Coterie.
+Everything from its office-holders to its property and customs are guarded secrets.
 Anyone known to be a Coterie member is instantly the subject of suspicion.
-Rarely is anyone ever confirmed to be a Coterie member.
+Rarely is anyone ever confirmed to be part of it.
 A few shops in far-flung locales are rumoured to be fronts for Coterie activity - indeed there are reports of particular mages entering a shop in one city and exiting another shop in a completely different one.
+The Coterie is rumoured to now also control the accursed Tower of Mist in the Hills of Fog.

 The Magøsha